clokep/relapse/docs/usage/configuration/config_documentation.md

 A list of values for the Accept-Language HTTP header used when downloading webpages during URL preview generation.
-This allows Synapse to specify the preferred languages that URL previews should be in when communicating with remote servers.
+This allows Relapse to specify the preferred languages that URL previews should be in when communicating with remote servers.

 Each value is a IETF language tag; a 2-3 letter identifier for a